BuckleyLabEmory/TSTScoreHelper/README.md

 TSTScoreHelper_FullCode.m is the raw MATLAB code for the program.

-example_rescoring_filepath_spreadsheet.xlsx is the template spreadsheet required for rescoring.
+example_rescoring_filepath_spreadsheet.csv is the template spreadsheet required for rescoring.

-example_scoring_filepath_spreadsheet.xlsx is the template spreadsheet required for scoring.
+example_scoring_filepath_spreadsheet.csv is the template spreadsheet required for scoring.